moneroexamples/onion-monero-blockchain-explorer/README.md

  - the only explorer that can be used to prove that you send Monero to someone,
  - the only explorer showing detailed information about mixins, such as, mixins' age, timescale, mixin of mixins,
- - the only explorer showing number of amount output indices.
+ - the only explorer showing number of amount output indices,
+ - the only explorer supporting Monero testnet network and RingCT.

 ## Prerequisite

 Everything here was done and tested using Monero 0.9.4 on Ubuntu 16.04 x86_64.

-Instruction for Monero 0.9 compilation and Monero headers and libraries setup are as shown here:
+Instruction for Monero 0.10 compilation and Monero headers and libraries setup are as shown here:
  - [Compile Monero 0.9 on Ubuntu 16.04 x64](https://github.com/moneroexamples/compile-monero-09-on-ubuntu-16-04)
  - [lmdbcpp-monero](https://github.com/moneroexamples/lmdbcpp-monero.git)